 Origami's platform enters 9MW Port of Tilbury battery into Dynamic Containment

-Origami have enabled Gore Street Energy Storage Fund’s 9MW battery at Port of Tilbury to enter Dynamic Containment (DC) services.
+Origami has enabled Gore Street Energy Storage Fund’s 9MW battery at Port of Tilbury to enter Dynamic Containment (DC) services.

 The grid-scale battery located at Port of Tilbury in London is managed on Origami's platform which generates value for Gore Street across multiple stacked revenue streams.
 Dynamic Containment is currently the highest value pool for battery assets.
 The first DC delivery by the Port of Tilbury battery has helped bring National Grid ESO's total MW volume of assets in DC to over 400MW for the first time last week against a published minimum requirement of 800MW for February 2021, growing to 1.2GW by August 2021.